 This 2006 documentary features Richard Johnston performing on Beale Street and several Alabama venues.
 Johnston is no longer in the music business and is enjoying life away from the spotlight.

-Richard Johnston’s ferocious one-man-band performances captivate, amaze, and astound audiences.
-He plays around the world, but his home stage is the sidewalk along Beale Street in Memphis, Tennessee.
-His outdoor shows there attract larger audiences than the nightclubs lining both sides of the street.
+His ferocious one-man-band performances captivated, amazed, and astounded audiences.
+Johnston played around the world, but his home stage was the sidewalk along Beale Street in Memphis, Tennessee.
+His outdoor shows there attracted larger audiences than the nightclubs lining both sides of the street.

 Johnston was the headliner at Kimbrough’s juke joint for two years.
-When the juke joint burned, he moved its music to the street in Memphis where he plays to thousands of tourists each week.
-Many of them stumble upon Johnston’s show never having heard of him, but they leave with his CDs in their hands and they follow his every move on the Internet, anxiously watching for their next opportunity to see this amazing man in action.
+When the juke joint burned, he moved its music to the street in Memphis where he played to thousands of tourists each week.
+Many of them stumbled upon Johnston’s show never having heard of him, but they left with his CDs in their hands and they followed his every move on the Internet, anxiously watching for their next opportunity to see this amazing man in action.

-Hearing Richard Johnston’s music is a life-changing experience.
-“Hill Country Troubadour” tells the compelling story behind his music and introduces the fascinating people who helped shape his life.
+“Hill Country Troubadour” tells the compelling story behind Johnston’s music and introduces the fascinating people who helped shape his life.